45 Courthouse Wedding Dresses for Your Civil Ceremony

-Until it's safe to celebrate face-to-face with hundreds of people again, micro-weddings, elopements, and courthouse weddings are here to stay for the foreseeable future.
-But a small or impromptu ceremony can be just as special, and that includes finding the perfect courthouse wedding dress to complete your look for the big day.
-Whether you're into the traditional white ball gown or looking for something more unique and versatile, we've got you—you can buy these civil wedding dresses online right now.
+You heard it here first: Micro-weddings, elopements, and courthouse weddings are here to stay for the foreseeable future.
+But a small or impromptu ceremony can be just as special as a grand wedding with hundreds of guests—and that includes finding the perfect courthouse wedding dress to complete your look for the big day.
+If you're getting married and wondering what to wear to a courthouse wedding, we've got you.
+Whether you're into the traditional white ball gown, a little white dress, or looking for something more unique and versatile for your nuptials, you can buy these civil wedding dresses and courthouse wedding outfits online right now.

 What does a bride wear to a courthouse wedding?

-Before we dive into the basics of shopping for a courthouse wedding dress, the most important thing to know is that in the end, anything goes, because it's your wedding!
+Before we dive into the basics of what to wear to a courthouse wedding, the most important thing to know is that in the end, anything goes, because it's your wedding!
 But there are a few details that can be helpful to remember if you've decided to get married at city hall, your local county clerk's office, or a courthouse.
 Casual wedding dresses and shorter hemlines are popular for courthouse weddings, especially for couples who make a last-minute decision to get married—these types of dresses tend to be easier to find online or in stores at a moment's notice.
 Pantsuits and jumpsuits are two popular alternatives for city hall wedding dresses, and the separate pieces are easily re-wearable long after your wedding day.
-And while white is always appropriate for a courthouse wedding, feel free to shun tradition by wearing a color other than white or ivory if they aren't quite your style.
+And while white is always appropriate for a courthouse wedding, feel free think outside the sartorial box by wearing a color other than white or ivory if they aren't quite your style.

 Can you wear a wedding dress to city hall?

-You can absolutely wear a wedding dress to city hall.
-But depending on the exact location, you might be limited on space—for example, a very short or non-existent aisle, a small area to stand at the altar, etc.—so be mindful of that when shopping for your courthouse or city hall wedding dress.
-Styles with large amounts of fabric may not be as easy to maneuver in tight spaces.
-If you'll be getting ready alone, you may want to skip styles with intricate corsets or button-up backs.
+You can absolutely wear a traditional wedding dress to city hall.
+But depending on the exact location, you might be limited on space—for example, a very short or non-existent aisle, a small area to stand at the altar, etc.—so be mindful of that when shopping for your courthouse or city hall wedding gown.
+Styles with large amounts of fabric (for example, a tulle ball gown skirt) may not be as easy to maneuver in tight spaces.
+If you'll be getting ready alone, you may want to skip styles with intricate corsets or button-up backs that you can't easily do yourself.

 Do you wear a veil to a courthouse wedding?